JoeBusLife/warbler/README.md

 # Warbler
-### For this project I was given existing code base (provided by Springboard) of a twitter clone.
+### For this project I was given an existing code base (provided by Springboard) of a twitter clone.
 I added various functionality, searched for & fixed bugs, and created the automated tests.

 ### Live Site: https://warbler-joeh.herokuapp.com/
 <br>